Ryan Kavanaugh: Post-bankruptcy

 Shortly after the bankruptcy filing, RKA Film Financing, then one of its lenders, sued the company for misappropriating marketing funds, called Kavanaugh a "con man", and alleged that he was operating a "scheme to defraud investors".
 They also alleged that Kavanaugh used their invested funds for personal expenses.
 Relativity Media denied that the money was diverted, saying that RKA Film Financing understood that the money would go into a general corporate account.
 Relativity Media countersued for $200 million.
 Kavanaugh and other defendants filed a motion to dismiss, arguing RKA Film Financing failed to state a claim, and the suit was dismissed with prejudice.

 Relativity Media's operations and reorganization remained under the supervision of a bankruptcy court until March 2016.
 Kavanaugh eventually stepped down as CEO at the end of 2016 but held onto a majority equity of Relativity Media.
 Leading up to his resignation, Kavanaugh was absent from the company's offices for weeks and did not take part in executive decisions.

 In May 2018, Relativity Media filed for bankruptcy again and arranged to sell all of its assets.
 The United States Trustee's office argued that the bankruptcy seemed to benefit Kavanaugh and the new buyer UltraV Holdings at the expense of Relativity Media's creditors.
 The trustee learned that Kavanaugh paid himself $2.6 million between April and November 2016 while his company failed to pay bankruptcy fees or file tax returns.
-They also questioned the legitimacy of Relativity Media's sale to UltraV Holdings since Kavanaugh continued to have extensive access at the company after the bankruptcy filing stated that he had already left.
-UltraV Holdings quickly rehired Kavanaugh as a consultant for Relativity Media, paying him $10,000 per month.
+They also questioned the legitimacy of Relativity Media's sale to UltraV Holdings since Kavanaugh continued to have extensive access at the company after the bankruptcy filing stated that he had already left; UltraV Holdings had quickly rehired Kavanaugh as a consultant for Relativity Media, paying him $10,000 per month.

 In June 2018, an arbitration case found that Relativity Media executives fabricated a memo accusing Relativity Media's former co-president Adam Fields of sexual harassment.
 A forensic audit of Relativity Media found the memo had been generated by a user named "kav kav".
 Relativity Media submitted the falsified memo to court two weeks before Fields's wrongful termination suit against Kavanaugh was set to be tried.
 Fields's lawsuit alleged that Kavanaugh misrepresented Relativity Media's financial prospects, wrongfully fired Fields four months into his four-year contract, and used Relativity Media office space to produce pornography without the co-president's knowledge or authorization.
 A Los Angeles arbitration judge awarded Fields $8.4 million in damages and found that Kavanaugh "must be" one of the people who forged the sexual harassment memo.